300ECLIPS-Colour-6

 How will I know if my child has been exposed to lead?

-What happens if you find a high blood lead concentration in my child?
+What happens if you find a high blood lead level in my child?

 If high blood lead levels are found, participants will be informed quickly, and clinicians will provide guidance on possible interventions to reduce exposure.